Click here for a pdf of the one-page class information sheet that I hand out on the first day

 remember the disaster must be related to a hazard in the unit your exam will be covering

-may be typed or handwritten
+must be typed

 a copy of the news article (must be stapled to the summary page in case I have questions about something)